Learning Online OrientationLearning Online Orientation

 Each course companion website intends to provide students with information, examples, images, formulas or code that supplements what is presented in the required readings or in the instructor's Canvas course space.
 Wherever possible we try to make these interactive when the this helps to aid understanding.
 In general, our notes strive to provide a rich narrative, liberally enhanced with graphics and augmented with video where appropriate.
 Where other online programs may base their online materials on recorded lectures, our approach intentionally promotes the use of short video segments that are embedded with our online materials for the purpose of presenting specific concepts, sharing worked examples or in response to student questions.
 Our online material websites also include a search tool, a printer friendly option and all formulas and equations are rendered using MathJax (more on this later!).

 Click on the frequently asked questions below to view.

 An important aspect that all of the online courses include is interaction - interaction with the instructor as well as interaction among students.
 The course's email, discussion boards, and live chat are tools typically used for these interactions, however, many instructors take advantage of other video or interactive whiteboard types of communication tools outside of the course management system where they can work with students as a group or individually.
 And we have not forgotten about the telephone.
 Sometimes it is often easier to talk things through on the phone rather than through email!

 In Canvas you can find out who your classmates are by selecting the 'People' link on the left.
 Each course typically starts off with an introductory activity.
 Take advantage of this to introduce yourself to your instructor and your fellow classmates.
 Later on, in this orientation, you can follow the tips update your profile in Canvas by clicking on you Account > Profile and adding information to this page.

 Want to know more about your instructor?
-Start with the World Campus Instructors page on the Department of Statistics website, or send them an email.
+Start with the Online Instructors page or send them an email.